vector-sec/PSPy/README.md

-# AWS PowerShell Lambda - PSPy
+# AWS PowerShell Python Lambda - PSPy

-AWS PowerShell Lambda, or PSPy for short, is a simple Python 2.7 AWS Lambda function designed to execute the PowerShell binary and marshal input/output to PowerShell.
+AWS PowerShell Python Lambda, or PSPy for short, is a simple Python 2.7 AWS Lambda function designed to execute the PowerShell binary and marshal input/output to PowerShell.

 ## Setup
 Setup is very easy depending on your level of trust with a random GitHub repository you found on the internet.